MangeshThakre/microserver/README.md

-micro server one is runnint on localhost:8081 micro server two is runnint on localhost:8082 micro server three is runnint on localhost:8083
+micro server one is running on localhost:8081 micro server two is running on localhost:8082 micro server three is running on localhost:8083

 installation
 run command npm install in client, server, servertwo and serverThree to install nodemodules